FAR-Lab/Interactive-Lab-Hub/Lab 1/README.md

 **Goals:** Open a carbonated beverage without worrying if it will explode or not.
 Attempt to limit spillage thereby reducing ruined clothing and messy floors among many other annoyances.

+Overall this device, in whatever form it may take (ratchet ziptie, air bladder, or other), will meassure internal pressure of a carbonated beverage to determine if it is 'safe' to open.

 **Include a picture of your storyboard here**